 - Read all the results for all the jobs.

 - You will have to join to read more than 10 results.
 It’s worth it.

-Here’s what I just learned about a resume client’s upcoming interview:
+Here’s what I just learned about an interview coaching client’s upcoming interview:

 - He should expect one-on-one and panel interviews.